kite99520/kite99520.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Master's student in the [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/english/home/index.htm) at Peking University.
-My advisor is Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
-Now I am also a visiting student at [Yale NLP Lab](http://nlp.cs.yale.edu), supervised by [Arman Cohan](https://armancohan.com).
+I am an incoming PhD student at Northeastern University, supervised by Prof. [Weiyan Shi](https://wyshi.github.io).
+I am currently a third-year Master's student in the [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/english/home/index.htm) at Peking University supervised by Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
 Previously, I obtained my Bachelor’s degree in the [School of Electronics Engineering and Computer Science](https://eecs.pku.edu.cn/en/) at Peking University.
+I was a visiting student at [Yale NLP Lab](http://nlp.cs.yale.edu), supervised by [Arman Cohan](https://armancohan.com).

-My research experiences revolve around the evaluation of LLMs, text generation, and summarization.
-Specifically, I am interested in automatic evaluation, human evaluation, meta-evaluation, and reproducibility.
+I am interested in the evaluation of NLP and LLMs, and I believe that evaluation has an interdisciplinary nature, including but not limited to human factors, machine learning, and statistics.
+My work has focused on the evaluation of summarization, generation, and LLMs, exploring various aspects of automatic evaluation, human evaluation, and meta-evaluation.
 I believe that evaluation is crucial in current research.
 Without a more reliable evaluation mechanism, it is difficult to accurately determine whether an innovation is a genuine advancement or merely an illusion, especially in the context of a large amount of incremental research.

 Preprints